 Melissa and Loralie have partnered with Advocate Condell Medical Center Centre Club to spend the next year working to achieve their health goals.
 They’ll be documenting their steps to get Movin’ and Improvin’ and be fit by 40.
-This is not a weight loss series, this is a journey towards health.
+This is not a weight-loss series, this is a journey towards health.
 Read the series introduction to learn more.
 Today we hear from Melissa…

 I’ve been on this path once or twice before.
-You know the “I’m going to eat better, exercise, and loose all the weight.”
+You know the “I’m going to eat better, exercise, and lose all the weight.”
 I have also worked in healthcare.
 So I know what I’m supposed to do and how I’m supposed to do it.

 Knowing and doing are two very different things.

-Generally my path has looked like this…..
+Generally, my path has looked like this…..

-Eagerly declare new diet/exercise plan THE ONE and commit to it like nothing I have ever done before.
+Eagerly declare a new diet/exercise plan THE ONE and commit to it like nothing I have ever done before.

 Two weeks or less in burn out, get bored, get derailed because of a sick kid, or get injured.
 Throw in the towel and declare this plan a total failure, not for me.

 It’s been different this time, and not because I’m older and wiser that is for sure!
-The benefit of being at Centre Club for this journey, a medical-based facility as opposed to fitness center, is that the trainers and staff are all looking out for me and my health.
-They are not concerned with making an up-sell, with trying to get me to sign up for additional classes or food.
+The benefit of being at Centre Club for this journey, a medical-based facility as opposed to a fitness center, is that the trainers and staff are all looking out for me and my health.
+They are not concerned with making an up-sell, trying to get me to sign up for additional classes or food.
 Their core mission and combined goals are to make sure everyone is working out in a safe and healthy manner.

-That is why all facilities and classes are included in membership.
+That is why all facilities and classes are included in the membership.
 Unless it’s taught by an outside instructor or has limited space (TRX, Pilates Reformer) all the classes are available to any member at any time.
 It’s also why every single new member gets a one-on-one training session with a Centre Club trainer before they start working out.
 The trainer will talk with them about their goals and their history, go over all the equipment and how to use it properly and help develop a routine to get you off to a good start.

 Here is a (slightly longer than) 2-minute tour of mine and Loralie’s first visit and training session at Center Club Libertyville.

 I have since been using that workout for over 80 days.
 I have upped weights, lengthened cardio time, and chose the cardio method I liked the most on any given day.
 I recently added one more “circuit” to the workout as I have built strength and stamina.
 I can tell you that this guidance and help to start slow is exactly why this time I am successful.
-Steve sees me in the gym several times a week and has stopped to ask how I am doing, has helped me master certain machines and worked on form on others where I was struggling.
+Steve sees me in the gym several times a week and has stopped to ask how I am doing, has helped me master certain machines and worked on my form on others where I was struggling.
 Most importantly he is like my own personal cheerleader cheering me on with a thumbs up and a wave whenever I am in the gym.

 Now these results may not look like what you are used to seeing on TV or in the “Fitspiration” posts on Instagram and Facebook, what it is is real-life fitness results.
 What you see is 81 days where I worked out at least 3 times a week… but it’s also real life and some weeks I only made it once.
 It’s a diet I have been working to change since November but I still slip up and still indulge sometimes.